“Whom are you writing for?” is the question I always ask writers as we start to work together to generate a memoir.

 Who will read your memoir?

-An example of a niche market: the writer raised a Down syndrome child and has written a memoir of the experience.
-Her/his audience will be parents of such children and professionals who work with them.
+An example of a niche market: the writer who is deaf has learned to speak and has developed a speaking career.
+This person has written a memoir of the experience.
+Her/his audience will be people who have dealt successfully with exceptionality and professionals who work with them.
 I’m not one of this audience.
 I’m sorry, but while I am generally sympathetic to this issue, I am not interested enough in it to spend hours reading about it.
 But, not to worry!
-There are tens of thousands of people—parents and professionals—who are interested in such a story.
+There are tens of thousands of people who are interested in such a story.

-In this video, Who Are You Writing For? we discuss an audience for your book.
-Click below to learn more on.
+In the video, Whom Are You Writing For?
+I discuss finding an audience for your book.
+Click above to learn more.

 When you get to YouTube, be sure to like this video post.
 “Likes” help to bring a video to the attention of other writers.